 What Practices Are Prohibited by the EU AI Act?

-The EU AI Act bans social scoring by governments, manipulative AI techniques, real-time biometric identification, and subliminal AI.
-These rules protect privacy, prevent discrimination, and ensure ethical AI use, promoting fairness and human-centered innovation.
+The EU AI Act bans social scoring by governments, manipulative AI, real-time biometric identification, and subliminal AI to ensure ethical, fair, and human-centered AI systems.

 Social Scoring and Manipulative AI